Who are Medical Laboratory Professionals?

 I don’t live in the United States, can I still participate?

-Yes but in order to receive your package you must pay additional shipping costs.
-Please email us prior to signing up to determine your shipping estimate and we will be happy to accommodate you!
+Possibly but in order to receive your package you must pay additional shipping costs.
+Please email us prior to signing up to determine if we are able to ship to your location and provide you with a shipping estimate.

 Still have questions?
 Email us at firstname.lastname@example.org and we will answer any questions you may have.